MachineLemonade/docs/v0.10/kubepodoperator.md

 ## Overview

-A widely-used and performant alternative to Airflow's older Docker Operator, the [KubernetesPodOperator](https://github.com/apache/airflow/blob/v1-10-stable/airflow/contrib/operators/kubernetes_pod_operator.py) is able to natively launch a Kubernetes Pod to run an individual task - and terminate that pod when the task is completed.
+A widely-used and performant alternative to Airflow's older DockerOperator, the [KubernetesPodOperator](https://github.com/apache/airflow/blob/v1-10-stable/airflow/contrib/operators/kubernetes_pod_operator.py) is able to natively launch a Kubernetes Pod to run an individual task - and terminate that pod when the task is completed.
 Similarly to the Kubernetes Executor, the operator uses the [Kube Python Client](https://github.com/kubernetes-client/python) to generate a Kubernetes API request that dynamically launches those individual pods.

+The KubePodOperator enables task-level resource configuration and is optimal for those who have custom Python dependencies.
+Ultimately, it allows Airflow to act a job orchestrator - no matter the language those jobs are written in.

 At its core, the KubernetesPodOperator is built to run any docker image with Airflow regardless of the language it's written in.
 It's the next generation of the DockerOperator and is optimized to leverage Kubernetes functionality, allowing users to specify resource requests and pass Kubernetes specific parameters into the task.